ProtoSchool/organizing/assets/code-of-conduct/template.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants, both online and in person, such as at chapter events, include:
+Examples of unacceptable behavior by participants, both online and in person, such as at ProtoSchool events, include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances